 Sometimes referred to as machine code or object code, machine language is a collection of binary digits or bits that the computer reads and interprets.
 Machine language is the only language a computer is capable of understanding.

 The exact machine language for a program or action can differ by operating system on the computer.
 The specific operating system will dictate how a compiler writes a program or action into machine language.

 Computer programs are written in one or more programming languages, like C++, Java, or Visual Basic.
 A computer cannot directly understand the programming languages used to create computer programs, so the program code must be compiled.
-Once a program's code is compiled, the computer can understand it because the program's code has been turned into machine language.
+Once a program's code is compiled, the computer can understand it because the program's code is turned into machine language.

-Machine language example:
+Machine language example

 Below is an example of machine language (binary) for the text "Hello World".